pingcap/tidb/SECURITY.md

 The vulnerability will not be disclosed until TiDB releases a patch for it.

-Do not disclose the details of the vulnerability, such as exploits code.
+The details of the vulnerability, for example, exploits code, will not be disclosed.